dougeby/IntuneDocs/intune/get-support.md

 	![Open a new Intune support ticket](./media/support-open-ticket.png)

 	>[!NOTE]
-	>  Customers who have, or have had, an O365 account with 100 or fewer licenses, will see this message.
+	>  Customers who have, or have had, an O365 account with 100 or fewer licenses, see this message.
 If you see it, refer to [Create a support ticket with alternate methods](#create-a-support-ticket-with-alternate-methods).

 	> ![Alternate Intune support](./media/alternate-support-ui.png)